 For me, travel is about the journey.
 It’s true that a network of short flights make travel across Southeast Asia quicker, but if you tackle a route by land the slower pace really allows you to explore.

-Starting in Chiang Mai in northern Thailand, you can travel northeast to Chiang Rai, where the roads narrow, villages get smaller and, as you near the Laotian border, ATMs become extinct.
-It’s a natural progression to continue on to Laos, where, after meandering past stilted houses and isolated communities by boat and car, you eventually reach Luang Prabang and return to relative comfort.
+Starting in Chiang Mai in northern Thailand, you can travel northeast to Chiang Rai, where the roads narrow and villages get smaller.
+It’s a natural progression to continue on to Laos, where, after meandering past stilted houses and rural communities by boat and car, you eventually reach Luang Prabang and return to relative comfort.

-The borderlands between Chiang Rai and Luang Prabang are occupied by tribes who descend from the Shan, migrants from northern China.
-As you travel through the region, you’ll happen upon many tribes who share a history but have developed very different beliefs and traditions.
+The borderlands between Chiang Rai and Luang Prabang are occupied by communities who descend from the Shan, migrants from northern China.
+As you travel through the region, you’ll happen upon many of these communities, who share a history but have developed very different beliefs and traditions.

 Highlights of the journey

-- There are opportunities to visit many tribes along the route, from the Tibeto-Burman Lisu in Thailand to the Khmu, the largest ethnic minority in Laos.
-One consistent theme I noticed was their affection for rice whiskey, a potent drink you’ll have to get used to (it’s considered rude to refuse a glass).
-Some Akha villagers showed me their sacred swing (yes, I do mean as in a playground), an important cultural item.
+• There are opportunities to visit many rural communities along the route, from the Tibeto-Burman Lisu in Thailand to the Khmu, the largest ethnic minority in Laos.
+During my own trip, some Akha villagers showed me their sacred swing, an important cultural item.
 Each member of the village has a special day when they can swing to their heart’s content, and it’s also used for courting rituals.

 Read more about trips to Southeast Asia